 “I don’t know what I’m in for”

-Adding to her anxiety are comments from friends telling her how much harder life will be with a second bub.
+The young mother added that comments from friends telling her how much harder life will be with a second bub were not helping.

 “Recently when speaking to friends about wanting another child, a few of them have commented about how ‘I don’t know what I’m in for’ and ‘two kids is unbelievably much more difficult than one.’
 This is sending my anxiety into overdrive already anticipating that I won’t be able to handle the demands of motherhood with another child.”